BlackIkeEagle/muttvcardsearch/README.md

 qvcardsearch
 ============

-A small mutt carddav search utility for an Owncloud server using QT, pugixml and libvard
+A small mutt carddav search utility for an Owncloud server using QT and libvard

 INSTALL
 ------------